 In 1923, Edwin Hubble realised that the astrophysical object that today we know as the Andromeda Galaxy was indeed a distant source composed of billions of stars, very much like our own Milky Way.
 Since then, astronomers have observed an ever growing number of galaxies.

 In 1929, Hubble made a second ground-breaking observation: he noticed that all the galaxies that he observed were recessing from us .
-He was able to determine that these galaxies were receding from each other with a velocity directly proportional to their distance.
+He was able to determine that these galaxies were receding from each other with a velocity directly proportional to their distance:

-Despite our rapid proceedings in modern cosmology, there are still serious open issue, which challenge our knowledge of physics.
-Very recently, in 1998, it was observed that the Universe is not only expanding, but it is accelerating.
-According to Einstein theory of General Relativity, this is due to the presence of a cosmological constant, a form of energy which embed the 70% of our Universe and of which we ignore the physical origin.
-What is Dark Energy?
-Is is really a new form of energy of it just arise from the fact that general relativity is not really valid at cosmological scales?
+Despite our rapid advances in modern cosmology, we are still confronted with crucial open questions that challenge our knowledge of physics.
+In 1998, it was observed that the Universe is not only expanding, but it is accelerating.
+According to Einstein’s theory of general relativity, this phenomenon can be explained with the presence of an unknown form of energy which embeds roughly 70% of the total energy of the Universe.
+This component is called Dark Energy.
+But what is the nature of Dark Energy?
+Is is really a new form of energy or does general relativity ceases to be valid at cosmological scales?

 Moreover, there are also observational challenges.
 Our model predicts that the Hubble constant is constant everywhere.
 However, two independent experiments, based on the observation of the CMB and of our local Universe , find two values for H0 that are incompatible with each other.
 Why do these observations differ?
 Is there a bias in the experimental setup or are we actually observing a basic difference in the laws of physics at local and cosmological scales?